GameCube accessories: Component video cable

-The Component Video Cable provides video quality superior to that of the RF modulator, composite video cable and S-Video cable and is equal in quality to RGB Scart (at 576i/50 Hz or 480i/60 Hz).
+The Component Video Cable provides video quality superior to that of the RF modulator, composite video cable and S-Video cable and is equal in quality to RGB SCART (at 576i/50 Hz or 480i/60 Hz).
 It enables progressive scan (480p/60 Hz) in supported games which is not possible with most other cables.
 The Japan-only D-Terminal cable also has this feature.
 PAL released games lack progressive 480p output.
 The connector plugs into the Digital AV port rather than the Analog AV port used by other cables and contains a Macronix CMPV-DOL video chip (a digital-to-analog converter).
 This converts the YC_{B}C_{R} digital video coming from the digital port to the YP_{B}P_{R} analog format used by component video equipment.
 CMPV-DOL's reconfigurability allows it to carry out unusual functions such as YC_{B}C_{R} to RGBHV conversion, but it cannot take advantage of the digital audio from the console's digital port.
 This means that a separate cable, such as the system's standard A/V cable, must also be connected to the Analog AV port in order to transmit the audio signal.

-This cable is only compatible with DOL-001 models of the GameCube, as Nintendo chose to omit the Digital AV port in subsequent models of the console.
+This cable is only compatible with DOL-001 models of the GameCube, as Nintendo omitted the Digital AV port in subsequent models of the console to reduce cost.